 Managing these risks is key to the Insurance business line's activity.
 It is carried out by qualified and experienced teams, with major bespoke IT resources.
-Risks undergo regular monitoring and are reported to the General Management of both the entities concerned and the business lines.
+Risks undergo regular monitoring and are reported to the General Management of both the entities concerned and the business lines heightened security for the risk acceptance process, with the aim of guaranteeing that the price schedule matches the policyholder's risk profile and the guarantees provided;